tatianegercina/FinTech/02-Homework/18-Blockchain/Instructions/README.md

 - Create a "Screenshots" folder inside of the project directory.

-- Create accounts for two (or more) nodes for the network with a separate `datadir` for each.
+- Create accounts for two (or more) nodes for the network with a separate `datadir` for each using `geth`.

 - Run `puppeth`, name your network and select the option to configure a new genesis block.